-In January 2009, HDPL will take possession of the Green Valley Library.
-The Green Valley Library is located in Henderson but is currently operated by the Las Vegas-Clark County Library District.
-HDPL is anticipating remodeling expenditures of approximately \$200,000, opening day collection costs of approximately \$1.8 million, and annual operating expenditures of approximately \$1.25 million to staff, operate, and maintain this facility.
-HDPL currently has set aside over \$850,000 for the remodeling and opening day collection costs with an additional budgeted savings of over \$1,000,000 for fiscal year 2008.
-The remaining balance will be paid for with savings generated over the next two years.
+- The Board of Trustees and the Department of Taxation have approved a medium term obligation issuance not to exceed \$2,075,000.
+The District anticipates proceeding with the issuance in January 2009.
+Proceeds will be used to remodel the Green Valley Library and build the relocated Gibson Library.
+Further details are below. - In January 2009, HDPL will take possession of the Green Valley Library, which is located in Henderson but operated by the Las Vegas-Clark County Library District.
+HDPL is anticipating remodeling and equipping expenditures of approximately \$950,000, opening day collection expenditures of approximately \$1.8 million, and annual operating expenditures of approximately \$1.25 million to staff, operate, and maintain this facility.
+Remodeling and equipping expenditures will be paid for with bond proceeds mentioned above.
+The opening day collection will be paid for with existing funds.